Full House: "Very special episodes"

-U.S. syndication
+American syndication

 Warner Bros.
 Television Distribution handles the domestic and international syndication rights to the series.
 During the summer of 1991, reruns of the early seasons began airing in a daily daytime strip on NBC.
 Starting in September 1991, Warner Bros.
 Domestic Television Distribution began distributing Full House for broadcast in off-network syndication and was syndicated on various local stations nationwide until 2003.

 The series previously aired on TBS, WGN America, Nick at Nite, ABC Family (now FreeForm), TV Land, The N/TeenNick, CMT, and Hallmark Channel.

 In 2014, episodes have averaged 1.5 million viewers on Nick at Nite, which is up 7 percent from 2013 and a 0.4 rating in the key 18–49 demographic, up 8 percent from 2013.

 On September 29, 2017, Hulu acquired the streaming rights to Full House along with fellow Warner Bros.
 Television productions Family Matters, Hangin' with Mr. Cooper, Perfect Strangers and Step by Step in addition to Disney-ABC Domestic Television productions Boy Meets World, Dinosaurs and Home Improvement.

-On October 1, 2021, Full House began streaming on HBO Max after its streaming rights expired from Hulu, but has since returned to the Hulu platform.
+On October 1, 2021, Full House began streaming on HBO Max after its streaming rights expired from Hulu but has since returned to the Hulu platform.
 The series was removed on HBO Max on September 30, 2025.

 On January 12, 2022, the show began airing on the classic TV network MeTV, moving to sister network Catchy Comedy the following year.

 Since 2022, the show has aired (intermittently) on GAC Family.

 Critical reception

-Despite the show's popularity and being an '80s-'90s classic among audiences and families, critics' reviews for Full House were mostly negative, especially early on.
+Despite the show's popularity and being a 1980s–1990s classic among audiences and families, critics' reviews for Full House were mostly negative, especially early on.

 Writing in 1987, the year of its debut, Howard Rosenberg of Los Angeles Times mocked it as "not playing with a full deck.
 It oozes and blubbers for a half hour, yielding no laughs or life.
 You need a Geiger counter to detect its pulse."
 He added: "It strives to beat out CBS for second place in the ratings.
 But this contrived muck isn't one of them.
 In fact, its entire premise of shared witless fatherhood (a la My Two Dads on NBC) is a great argument for birth control."
 John J. O'Connor of The New York Times wrote: "And so it goes, one predictable situation following another, with the actors frantically trying to keep the patient [the infant] from becoming a full-fledged corpse."

 Tom Shales of The Washington Post defended it: "Critics are supposed to rend teeth and gnash clothing when a show like Full House catches on, but why?
 The new ABC sitcom seems to follow at least one basic, if often ignored, rule of television: First, do no harm."